All demo videos are up on the Wingfeather Workshop Youtube Channel.

 Do you offer full scale basses?

-No. Birdsongs and Shortbasses are 31" scale (short), SD Curlees are 32" scale (medium).
+No. Birdsongs and Shortbasses are 31" scale (short), S.D.
+Curlees migrated to that too.
 We offer full size sound in smaller, more comfortable instruments.

 Are passive electronics all you offer?